top of page

 Roaring Fork Valley Fly Fishing Report 5/10/2025

-We are in an intersting limbo on the Lower Fork and Colorado, after cool night and cloudy afternoon the water is clear and fishing is great.
-If we get multiple days of sun and high temperatures, the river will be blown out and un fishable.
-Water above the crystal is is still low and clear and offers great float fishing from a raft and wade fishing.
-Run off hasn't completely started yet and this is great time to get those last floats in before she goes!
-Run off will likely happen a little earlier this year, especially coming off last year.
-I have included a snowpack report at the bottom of the page.
+We are in an interesting limbo on the Lower Fork and Colorado.
+After a cool night and a cloudy afternoon, the water is clear and fishing is great.
+However, if we get multiple days of sun and high temperatures, the river could become blown out and unfishable.
+The water above the Crystal River is still low and clear, providing excellent float fishing from a raft as well as wade fishing opportunities.

 🎣 Roaring Fork River